 for more: Park, Robert Emory.
 Sketch of the Twelfth Alabama Infantry of Battle's Brigade, Rodes Division, Early's Corps, of the Army of Northern Virginia .
 (Richmond : William Ellis Jones, printer, 1906 [reprinted, Clearwater, SC : Eastern Digital Resources, 1998])

-We have 18 individuals in the AotW database for this unit:
+We have 43 individuals who were on the Maryland Campaign in the AotW database for this unit:

 |C||Pvt||Hogan, James||MWIA 09/14|